-In effect, the FDLP constituted a bargain wherein GPO printed and distributed federal publications at no charge to depository libraries who agreed to provide no fee public access to these materials.
-Through its bargain with libraries GPO had geographically distributed outlets for its product, libraries acquired valuable information resources useful to their clients, and the public got local access to federal publications and information services provided through FDLs.
-Council believes that in the electronic world the need for the bargain remains, but that the nature of the bargain will differ owing to the different opportunities and possibilities the digital and print environments pose.
+FDLP participation constituted a bargain wherein GPO printed and distributed federal publications at no charge to depository libraries that agreed to provide no fee public access to these materials.
+Through its bargain with libraries GPO had geographically distributed outlets for its product, libraries acquired valuable information resources useful to their clients, and the public received local access to federal publications and information services provided through FDLs.
+Council believes that in the electronic world the need for the bargain remains, but that the nature of the bargain will change to accommodate different opportunities and possibilities the digital and print environment pose.

-Currently there is no organizational framework or technological consistency, such as the FDLP provided for print distribution and access, to help the public find, use, and understand the myriad of networks, databases, web sites, and data sets proliferating throughout the government.
-Council, GPO, and the library community are concerned about this lack of infrastructure and standardized methods to handle electronic information.
+The distribution of print material had an organizational framework.
+Currently there is no organizational framework or technological consistency to help the public find, use, and understand the myriad of networks, databases, web sites, and data sets proliferating throughout the government.
+Council, GPO, and the library community are concerned about the lack of infrastructure and standardized methods to handle electronic information.
 This electronic infrastructure requires capital investment for the necessary transition to the information age to support the following needs of depository libraries and users of government information:

+• Document and metadata standards

+Development of standards for document and metadata information interchange and delivery between government agencies and the public.
+Currently, individual institutions (government and public) are inventing many different systems that do not communicate or interchange this information efficiently, thereby creating many "islands" of information.

+Centralized Coordinating Agency

+A centralized coordinating agency (such as GPO) to aggregate information from various agencies to avoid the inefficiencies of navigating different web sites, databases, and data sets to "fish around" for government information.

+Public Tools Development

+Development of public tools to access the information in a common form.
+This includes electronic interfaces to exchange metadata and document content as well as a common, easy-to-use technology for the public to access the information.
+Full text searching would be required.

+Electronic Deposit

-- Development of standards for document and metadata information interchange and, delivery between government agencies and the public.
-Currently, individual institutions (government and public) are inventing many different systems that do not communicate or interchange this information efficiently creating many "islands" of information. - A centralized coordinating agency (such as GPO) to aggregate information from various agencies to avoid the inefficiencies of navigating different web sites, databases, and data sets to "fish around" for government information. - Development of public tools to access the information in a common form.
-This includes electronic interfaces to exchange metadata and document content as well as a common, easy to use technology for the public to access the information.
-Full text searching would be required. - Electronic Deposit of information at institutions (libraries and other public entities) housing government documents and metadata.
-It is important that custodians protect the public trust by providing an independent means to make sure information is not altered and is redundant to avoid catastrophic events. - Version control of government documents and information to provide historical preservation of how the documents evolved and create a transparent view of government to the people.
-Any revisions to a document are maintained, tracked and archived to provide a public record. - Guaranteeing, with reasonable assurance, that electronic documents are both authentic and official.
-This requires development of technologies to ensure the physical content has not been tampered with or altered. - Legislation/Regulations that support an electronic environment.
+Electronic Deposit of information at institutions (libraries and other public entities) housing government documents and metadata.
+It is important that custodians protect the public trust by providing an independent means to make sure information is not altered and is redundant to avoid catastrophic content loss.

+Version Control

+Version control of government documents and information to provide historical perspective and preserve a record of how the documents evolved as well as create a transparent view of government to the people.
+Any revisions to a document are maintained, tracked and permanently archived to provide a public record.

+Authenticity of Documents

+Guaranteeing, with reasonable assurance, that electronic documents are both authentic and official.
+This requires development of technologies to ensure the physical content has not been tampered with or altered.

+• Supportive Legislation

+Legislation/Regulations that support an electronic environment.
 This includes authorizing courts and other agencies to use electronic documents from an authenticated and official source as official documents in their proceedings.
-This is dependent upon a technological framework that is both secure and redundant to protect the information against vandalism, tampering and "hacking." - Educating the public through programs on accessing information in new electronic systems. - Educating library directors and public institutions on the transition from tangible formats to electronic, and its affect their budgets, processes' and personnel. - Providing a free and open place for the public, including the physically challenged and economically marginalized, to obtain government information. - Maintaining the tangible collections to provide historic preservation of documents while adapting and investing in new electronic technologies.
+This is dependent upon a technological framework that is both secure and redundant to protect the information against vandalism, tampering and "hacking."

+• Public Education

+Educating the public through programs on accessing information in new electronic systems.

+Informing Library Administrations

+Educating library directors and public institutions on the transition from tangible formats to electronic ones, and its effect on their budgets, processes , and personnel.

+Excellent Public Service

+Providing a free and open place for the public, including the physically challenged and economically marginalized, to obtain government information.

+Preservation of Print

+Maintaining the tangible collections to provide historical preservation of documents while adapting and investing in new electronic technologies.